De niña a mujer

 De Niña a Mujer (English: From a Child to a Woman) is a 1981 album by Julio Iglesias.
 The album was his first Spanish-language album to be released in the United States by Columbia Records to capitalize on the singer's rising popularity.
 The American version was retitled "From a Child to a Woman" and released simultaneously with the original Discos CBS version.
-The album, as its title implies, was dedicated to his daughter Chabeli, who is featured on the album's cover alongside her dad.
+The album, as its title implies, was dedicated to his daughter Chabeli, who is featured on the album's cover alongside her father.

 Track listing

 All tracks produced by Ramón Arcusa.